Student resources

 • For those of you who are new to the program, after talks by local speakers everybody is welcome to come out for drinks (usually at the Grad House), and after talks by visitors a small group of faculty and grad students take the speaker out for dinner (see “Colloquia Dinners,” below).

-• You can find out about upcoming events on the department’s events page.
+• You can find out about upcoming events on the events page.

-Colloquia Dinners: The post-talk dinners are a great opportunity for grad students to meet philosophers from other departments and to talk philosophy.
+Colloquia Dinners: The post-talk dinners are a great opportunity for grad students to meet philosophers from other Universities and to talk philosophy.

-• To encourage more grad students to attend, the department will subsidize the cost of dinners for grad students.
-The department will cover up to $30 per grad student per meal, subject to the University’s accounting rules (most notably: alcohol is not covered; you are allowed to order alcohol, but you will have to pay for it yourself).
+• To encourage more grad students to attend, and we will subsidize the cost of dinners for grad students.
+We will cover up to $30 per grad student per meal, subject to the University’s accounting rules (most notably: alcohol is not covered; you are allowed to order alcohol, but you will have to pay for it yourself).

-• If you would like to come to dinner, let the Department's colloquium director know by the end of the day on the Wednesday before the talk.
-There will be a maximum number of grad student spaces per dinner; in the event that more people want to attend than there are spaces, the Department's colloquium director will decide who will attend and notify everybody.
+• If you would like to come to dinner, let the colloquium director know by the end of the day on the Wednesday before the talk.
+There will be a maximum number of grad student spaces per dinner; in the event that more people want to attend than there are spaces, the colloquium director will decide who will attend and notify everybody.
 In practice, this will likely mean that everybody will get to attend at most one dinner this year.
-(However, if you are interested in attending, it is always a good idea to let the Department's colloquium director know and also to tell them if you would prefer to attend a dinner later in the term.)
+(However, if you are interested in attending, it is always a good idea to let the colloquium director know and also to tell them if you would prefer to attend a dinner later in the term.)
+Colloquium director is a service role and is occupied on rotation.
+I you are not sure who the current colloquia director is contact the student engagement coordinator

 University links